 Can you remember your first bike?
 The terror and excitement of removing the training wheels and riding (maybe unsuccessfully) down the street?
-Those two—or three—wheels provide children with a new sense of freedom and independence: they can go as far as their legs will take them.
-Many at-risk and foster children don’t get to experience the excitement of receiving their first bike; but through her volunteer work at onbikes, Shelby Hughes (Kimley-Horn Tampa) is making it happen.
+Those two—or three—wheels provide children with a new sense of freedom and independence.
+Many at-risk and foster children don’t get to experience the excitement of receiving their first bike; but through Shelby Hughes’s (Kimley-Horn Tampa) volunteer work at onbikes, she is making it happen.

 onbikes provides disadvantaged children with their first bike during the holiday season.
 What began as a group of friends who organized a community bike ride fundraiser has grown to partnerships with local bike shops and volunteers to assemble hundreds of bicycles each year for at-risk kids in the community.

 Shelby has been largely involved in the nonprofit’s fundraising efforts since 2014, helping organize bike-ride and bike-build events around the Tampa area.
 Her volunteer efforts have opened the door for grant assistance from the Kimley-Horn Foundation, allowing onbikes to purchase and build more bikes for more kids in the community.

 The onbikes philosophy, “giving is better than receiving,” strikes a chord with our Core Values here at Kimley-Horn—“It’s everything about sharing and caring,” says Shelby.
 Over 2,000 children have received bikes since 2011.